pr3mar/SATsolver/README.md

 ### Prerequisites

-For running this project you need have Python installed on your local machine.
+For running this project you need to have Python installed on your local machine.

 ### Installing